Updated 5 June 2017

 Fuel cells for caravans are non-polluting and ultra-quiet.
-Available since 2010 their close to A$10,000 (plus high fuel cost) still excludes general RV use.
+Whilst initially promising their initial and running costs still excludes general RV use.

 Fuel cells for caravans – EFOY

 The EFOY sells globally.
 Those marketed for RV use produce from 130-180 amp hour/day.
 That is 1600-2200 watt hours/day.
 They are about the size of a jerry can.
 Weight is 7-8 kg.
 As with all fuel cells they can be run 24 hours a day.
 The EFOY uses methanol – about one litre per 1.1 kWh.
 This, however, is supplied in purpose-made 5.0 and 10 litre canisters.
 The fuel costs about $10/litre.

 Locally available (claimed high quality) methanol is available in 20 litre drums.
 It costs a fraction of the price.
 Ultra high quality fuel is, however, claimed essential.
 Warranty, furthermore, is invalid unless EFOY’s fuel is used.